mannd/epcalipers-windows/README.md

 The Apache 2.0 license is [compatible](http://www.apache.org/licenses/GPL-compatibility.html) with the GNU GPL v3 license, as is the AGPL v3 license.
 See https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses for details.

 ## Development
 All branches of the GitHub repository except for the epcalipers-2 branch are now closed branches and contain code for the first version of EP Calipers for Windows, ending with version 1.10.
-At present all new development and releases will be on the epcalipers-2 branch.
+At present all new development and releases will be on the epcalipers-2 branch, so this branch is effectively the master or main branch.

 ## Acknowledgments
 The Brugadometer is based on the work of Dr. Adrian Baranchuk and his colleagues at Queen's University Kingston, Ontario, Canada.
 It is used with Dr. Baranchuk's permission and encouragement.
 Please see [this article](http://europace.oxfordjournals.org/content/16/11/1639) for more information.